uswds/uswds-site/pages/about/research/recruitment/general-fed.md

 layout: styleguide
 title: How the federal USWDS community can participate in our research
 category: About
-lead: Help shape the future of U.S. government websites.
+lead: Help shape the future of USWDS.
 redirect_from:
   - /research/recruitment/federal/
 changelog: